Bicyclist killed in hit-and-run crash near Rainier Beach

 The man was hit in the 9200 block of Rainier Avenue South shortly before 5 p.m., police said.

-A bicyclist was killed near Rainier Beach Monday after being struck by a driver who then drove off, according to a tweet from the Seattle Police Department.
+A bicyclist was killed near Rainier Beach Monday after being struck by a driver who then drove off, according to a statement from the Seattle Police Department.

-The man was hit in the 9200 block of Rainier Avenue South shortly before 5 p.m., said Seattle Police Detective Patrick Michaud, a spokesman for the department.
+The man was hit in the 9200 block of Rainier Avenue South at 4:50 p.m. while trying to cross the street, said Seattle Police Detective Patrick Michaud, a spokesman for the department.
+Medics attempted life-saving measures, but the man died at the scene, he said.
 Police do not yet know the victim’s age.

-Police are still searching for the driver in the hit-and-run, Michaud said.
+Police are still searching for the driver in the hit-and-run, who witnesses described as driving a white sedan, according to police.

 Both directions of Rainier Avenue South were shut down, and drivers should avoid the area, Michaud said.